 The lead manager stole small amounts at first.
-Then, after testing and learning the thresholds that would raise red flags, she became progressively bolder and siphoned off larger amounts in the names of fake businesses “owned” by friends and relatives.
+Then, after testing and learning the thresholds that would raise red flags, the manager became progressively bolder and siphoned off larger amounts in the names of fake businesses “owned” by friends and relatives.

-The saddest part of this story is that this woman’s supervisors were all fired because it happened on their watch.
-They hadn’t put in place the right fraud prevention controls and reporting to thwart it or even recognize it was happening.
-They didn’t know what they didn’t know – and they were collateral damage.
+Unfortunately, this employee’s supervisors were all fired because this extensive theft happened on their watch.
+They hadn’t established the proper fraud prevention controls and reporting to thwart the theft, or even to recognize it was happening.
+They didn’t know what they didn’t know – and their jobs were collateral damage.
 These were executives who had been with the agency for 20 years.

-After that incident, the agency put more controls into their property tax system to prevent this type of fraud.
+After that incident, the agency put more controls on its tax system to prevent this type of fraud.
 However, several years later, a different employee in the tax enforcement division did a similar thing with individual income tax refunds to the tune of $500,000.
 In this case, automated reporting provided clues to impropriety, and a sharp-eyed CPA delved into it.

-- The tendency toward “big eye.”
-This term refers to being so focused on the most obvious emergency that you fail to see the bigger picture.
-For example, don’t be so preoccupied with identity theft and taxpayer fraud that you fail to notice what employees are doing.
-Are any of them committing tax refund theft or helping friends and family trim their tax liabilities?
+Firefighting refers to being so focused on the most obvious emergency that you fail to see the bigger picture.
+For example, don’t be so preoccupied with identity theft and taxpayer fraud that you don’t realize what employees are doing.
+Is anyone committing tax refund theft or helping friends and family trim their tax liabilities?

 Advanced analytics for fraud detection

-With predictive modeling, you can identify suspicious returns based on the known filing patterns of proven fraudsters.
+- Predictive modeling can identify suspicious returns based on the known filing patterns of proven fraudsters.
 For example, a fraudster might file refund returns for progressively higher amounts year over year, testing to find the threshold that triggers scrutiny.
-Predictive analytics can spot this stair-stepping pattern and score the likelihood for fraud.
+Predictive analytics can spot this stair-stepping pattern and score the likelihood of fraud.

-With anomaly detection, you can answer questions such as, “Are this person’s itemized deductions out of line with others in the income peer group or geographic neighborhood?” or “Does the monthly variation in gross sales make sense for this type of business?”
-Unlike business rules, which require you to know what you’re looking for, anomaly detection automatically establishes what “normal” looks like for a peer group – and then automatically flags anything that looks abnormal.
+- Anomaly detection will show you answers to questions such as, “Are this person’s itemized deductions out of line with others in the income peer group or geographic neighborhood?”
+Or “Does the monthly variation in gross sales make sense for this type of business?”
+Unlike business rules, which require you to know what you’re looking for, anomaly detection automatically establishes what normal looks like for a peer group – and then automatically flags anything that looks abnormal.